jpgill86/neurotic/README.rst

   the epoch encoder.
 - To show more or less time at once, right-click and drag right or left to contract or expand time.
-- Scroll the mouse wheel to zoom in the trace viewer or video viewer.
+- Scroll the mouse wheel in the trace viewer or video viewer to zoom.
 - The epoch encoder can be used to block out periods of time during which something interesting is happening for later review or further analysis (saved to a CSV file).